 It is vital for patients and physicians alike to realize that PCOS can not be cured but is readily treatable, and that PCOS is a general metabolic disease, not just restricted to reproductive function.
 Preventive health care, therefore, is even more important than just treating infertility or menstrual irregularities.
 Diabetes, heart disease, and certain cancers are more common in PCOS than in the general population.
 Lifestyle changes and close medical follow-up must therefore be emphasized.
 Weight loss and restriction of calories are essential in obese PCOS patients.
 Annual checks for diabetes and thyroid disease are appropriate, especially in PCOS patients with family history of these conditions.
 The obese patient with PCOS and infertility must be apprised of her increased complication rate in pregnancy.
 There is an increase in high blood pressure and diabetes in pregnancy as well as delivery complications (greater risk of c-sections and difficult vaginal delivery).
 It is therefore important to emphasize to the obese, infertile PCOS patient to improve her general health (including weight loss) before and during attempting conception.
 Such patient should receive special attention from her physician, since there are often sensitive psycho-social issues that must also be addressed.
 If the goal is to conceive, metformin may be used, either by itself or with oral ovulation medications such as clomiphene or letrozole.
 Outpatient surgery to cauterize the ovaries may be offered.
 Injections of gonadotropins or in vitro fertilization are also an option.
 If the goal is to regulate menstrual cycles, oral contraceptives or progestin pills may be used.
 If the goal is to decrease excess hair growth, oral contraceptives and/or spironolactone (a diuretic) may be used in conjunction with hair removal measures (laser, shaving, plucking, creams, etc).
 Most medications to reduce excess hair should not be used in a patient attempting to conceive.

-Recurrent pregnancy losses (RPL) is the miscarriage of two or three consecutive pregnancies in the first 20 weeks of pregnancy.
+Recurrent pregnancy losses (RPL) is the miscarriage of two or more consecutive pregnancies in the first 20 weeks of pregnancy.

 Less than 5% of women will experience two consecutive pregnancy losses and less than 1% will experince three or more.
 Miscarriges are very common, however, occuring in approximately 25% of all pregnancies.